blknaoh/blknaoh.github.io/content/publication/Lin2023ICECCMEgame/index.md

 ---
-title: "Adaptive Retransmission Scheme for Underwater Acoustic Nodes Based on Distance Ranging"
+title: "An Offloading Strategy for Ocean Edge Computing Based on Game Theory"
 authors:
-- Ximing Chen
-- Yanbing Fu
+- Shan Lin
-- Xingbin Tu
+- Yu Yuan
 - Yan Wei
 - admin
+- Jianzhang Liu
+- Yufan Yuan
-- Zhipeng Li
+- Xingbin Tu
 - Fengzhong Qu
 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here